-The CA infrastructure is located in a secure facility within the Interxion London Campus and in Microsoft’s Azure data centres.
+The CA infrastructure is located in a protected facility within the Interxion London Campus and in Microsoft’s Azure data centers.
 Critical CA functions (such as certificate signing activities) are carried out on dedicated infrastructure.
-Detailed security procedures have been put in place and are followed the CA and by supplier organisations, that prohibit unauthorized access and entry into the areas of the facilities in which the CA systems reside.
+Detailed security procedures have been put in place and are followed the CA and by supplier organizations, that prohibit unauthorized access and entry into the areas of the facilities in which the CA systems reside.

 5.1.1 Site Location and Construction

 Site locations that contain dedicated CA infrastructure have been assessed by the CA for their physical security.
-All buildings are solidly constructed to prevent unauthorised entry.
+All buildings are solidly constructed to help prevent unauthorized entry.

 5.1.2 Physical Access

-The CA has in place appropriate physical security controls to restrict access to facilities providing CA services.
+The CA has in place appropriate physical security controls reasonably designed to restrict access to facilities providing CA services.

 Access to critical hardware and software that used to issue certificates is limited to those performing a trusted role as described in section 5.2.
-Two-person access is enforced for these systems and they are locked inside dedicated cabinets within an Interxion data centre.
-All CA private keys are stored in hardware security modules that are validated to FIPS 140-2 Level 3 or higher and that are physically tamper-evident and tamper resistant.
+Two-person access is enforced for these systems and they are locked inside dedicated cabinets within an Interxion data center.
+All CA private keys are stored in hardware security modules (HSMs) that are validated to FIPS 140-2 Level 3 or higher and that are designed to be physically tamper-evident and tamper resistant.

 Physical access to hardware and software that provides a supporting capability to the CA will be controlled according to the information security control environment documented by the infrastructure provider (Microsoft Azure).

 The CA facilities are connected to UPS and emergency power generator and are equipped with cooling systems.